Call us on

 If a bankrupt fails to co-operate, without reasonable excuse, then they could be compelled to attend Court to be questioned on oath and be ordered to produce relevant documents.
 In the most severe cases an application for a warrant of the arrest of the bankrupt can be made if the bankrupt does not comply.
 The Official Receiver / Trustee in Bankruptcy will normally seek other means of enforcement, for example public examination, and consider an application for a warrant for arrest only after other action has proved unsuccessful.

 Farleys acts on behalf of both bankrupts and trustees in bankruptcy, providing accurate advice on their duties within the bankruptcy procedure.
 If you unsure of your position or what your duties are, then we recommend seeking legal advice.
+Contact Farleys Solicitors today to discuss legal advice on duty to co-operate in bankruptcy.
+With offices across the North West, including Manchester, Blackburn, and Preston, our expert team is ready to assist you.

 Request A Call BackWe truly value and appreciate the feedback we receive from our clients, as we look to improve the services we offer on an ongoing basis